shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-invoice.md

 ---
-title : Microsoft Invest - Understanding Your Invoice description : Learn Annotated descriptions of the contents of your Xandr invoices.
+title: Microsoft Invest - Understanding Your Invoice
+description: Learn Annotated descriptions of the contents of your Xandr invoices. ms.date: 10/28/2023
 ---